Scan questions

 • Modify the registry: set the forceguest value, located in the “HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Lsa” key, to zero.

-For Windows client versions starting with Vista, an additional step should be taken: it concerns the User Account Control (UAC).
+For Windows, an additional step sometimes should be taken: it concerns the User Account Control (UAC).
 It restricts administrator rights for remote logons in certain cases.
 You should either disable UAC or make changes to the registry: create a DWORD parameter (name: LocalAccountTokenFilterPolicy; value: 1) in the “HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\system” key.
 A reboot may be required.

-You can modify both settings easily by running a .reg file with the following contents on such computers (omit the last two lines for Windows XP):
+You can modify both settings easily by running a .reg file with the following contents on such computers:

 Windows Registry Editor Version 5.00